Frequently Asked Questions

 • Improving local environments

-• Independent access to fresh food
+• Independent access to fresh food and food security

 While other organisations in refugee and IDP (internally displaced people) camps facilitate basic humanitarian services for displaced people, Lemon Tree Trust is unique in that we address wellbeing, dignity and purpose, through gardening.